Quark flavor equilibration of the quark-gluon plasma

 We plan to extend this model further by studying differential flavor equilibration.
 In this paper, the construction of the EoS was simplified using the assumption that all quark flavors equilibrate simultaneously.
 Strangeness has long been of interest as a signature of the QGP \cite{Rafelski:1982pu}, so we will break this assumption and model strange quarks with a distinct fugacity and equilibration time from light quarks.
 This should allow for a more accurate study of strange hadrons such as the $\Omega$ baryon and $\phi$ meson, which are of particular interest as tests of QGP equilibration due to their very limited scattering after hadronization \cite{Dumitru:1999sf}.

-We also propose a study of varying QGP system size.
+We also propose to further study the effects of varying QGP system size.
 As shown in Sec. \ref{sec:evolution}, smaller collision systems such as O+O will likely equilibrate less than Pb+Pb before hadronization.
-There is additionally evidence in the present work from the effect on $v_2$ that less central events are more impacted by introducing quark fugacities.
+There is additionally evidence in the present work from the effect on $v_2$ that less central events are more strongly impacted by introducing quark fugacities.
 By exploring a wider range of collision systems and centralities, we expect to see that the observable effects of a QGP hadronizing before fully equilibrating will depend on the QGP lifetime.
 This will provide a range of systems that should demonstrate greater sensitivity to the chemical equilibration timescale than seen in the Pb+Pb results of this work.

 A primary aim of these future studies will be to use experimental data to constrain the equilibration times of quark flavors.
-The results presented here serve as a proof of concept that observables measured at the LHC and RHIC can, in principle, be used to distinguish between different equilibration timescales $\tau_{eq}$.
+The results presented here serve as a proof of concept that observables measured at the LHC and RHIC can, in principle, be used to distinguish between different equilibration timescales $\tau_\mathrm{eq}$.
 With additional observables that are sensitive to the flavor equilibration timescales, we can set the stage for a Bayesian analysis that rigorously constrains the timescales alongside other free parameters such as the QGP transport coefficients.